fardog/anton/README.md

 active development and does not have a fixed feature set, nor does it have version numbers yet.
 For now, changes will be listed by date.

+* **2021-12-12** Move to Bosch Sensortec's [BSEC][bsec] library for the BME680,
+  which improves accuracy of the temperature/humidity readings as well as provides equivalent CO₂ values without the dedicated sensor.
+However this brings additional license restrictions which you should [view and accept][bosch] before using.

 * **2021-09-25** Does away with pin/UART configurations and makes them compile time.
 Also added CO₂ sensor options.
 This caused a revision of the configuration options, and you will need to reconfigure the sensor after